-FEMA's Hazus Program was used to generate quantitate estimates of expected loss of functions for counties in the Trinity Region.
-Note that the Hazus analysis assumes that a flood event covers the entire county or river basin.
-The Hazus analysis is also based on the default inventory data and future similar assessments will benefit from updated inventory data.
+FEMA's HAZUS Program was used to generate quantitative estimates of expected loss of functions for counties in the Trinity Region.
+Note that the HAZUS analysis assumes that a flood event covers the entire county or river basin.
+The HAZUS analysis is also based on the default inventory data and future similar assessments will benefit from updated inventory data.
 The total exposure value of buildings in the Trinity Region is \$636.83 billion.
-Hazus estimates the total direct and indirect losses for a 1-percent ACE to be \$13.12 billion and \$12.33 billion, respectively.
+HAZUS estimates the total direct and indirect losses for the 100-year flood to be \$13.12 billion and \$12.33 billion, respectively.
 Direct losses account for building, content, and inventory losses, while indirect losses include relocation, capital, wages, and rental income losses.
 The total loss is estimated at \$24.45 billion or four percent of the total exposure value of buildings in the Trinity Region.
 Table 2.9 summarizes direct, indirect, and total building losses by county in the Trinity Region.
 Liberty County is anticipated to have the highest loss ratio, while no losses are predicted for Chambers County.

-The Hazus analysis predicts that approximately 1,021 million tons of debris will be generated from finishes (drywall, flooring, insulation, etc.), structures (framing, walls, exterior cladding), and foundation weight (concrete slab, concrete block, or other foundation) from a 1-percent ACE.
-Table 2.10 summarizes Hazus' estimated debris generation by county in the Trinity Region.
+The HAZUS analysis predicts that approximately 1,021 million tons of debris will be generated from finishes (drywall, flooring, insulation, etc.), structures (framing, walls, exterior cladding), and foundation weight (concrete slab, concrete block, or other foundation) from a 100-year flood.
+Table 2.10 summarizes HAZUS' estimated debris generation by county in the Trinity Region.
 Dallas County is estimated to generate the highest amounts of debris and would account for approximately 35 percent of the total debris generated in the Trinity Region.

-Hazus predicts that 1.32 million people would be displaced during 1-percent ACE and approximately 170,000 people would require short-term shelter.
-Table 2.11 summarizes Hazus' estimated displacement and shelter requirements by county in the Trinity Region.
+HAZUS predicts that 1.32 million people would be displaced during a 100-year flood and approximately 170,000 people would require short-term shelter.
+Table 2.11 summarizes HAZUS' estimated displacement and shelter requirements by county in the Trinity Region.
 Dallas and Denton counties are estimated to account for 79 percent of the displaced population, and 65 percent of the people requiring short-term shelter.